 Hepatitis is inflammation of the liver (hepa-liver; itis-inflammation).
 Inflammation is the response and damage caused in the body due to any injurious agent.

-For the liver, the injuring agent can be infectious organisms like bacteria, viruses, parasites, fungi, or noxious substances like alcohol, tobacco, certain medicines/drugs and toxic substances.
-Sometimes too much deposition of some substances like fats, or even iron and copper can cause long term injury to the liver.
-Injury can also be caused when there is lack of blood/oxygen supply or the body’s own immune system attacks a part of an organ due to a genetic programming error.
+For the liver, the injuring agent can be infectious organisms like bacteria, viruses, parasites, and fungi, or noxious substances like alcohol, tobacco, certain medicines/drugs and toxic substances.
+Sometimes too much deposition of some dietary components like fats, or even iron and copper can cause long term injury to the liver.
+Injury can also be caused when there is lack of blood (oxygen) supply, or the body’s own immune system mistakenly attacks the liver (autoimmune response).

 Inflammation can occur over a short period of time (acute) or over a long period of time (chronic) causing long term liver damage and loss of function.

-- Infections: most commonly due to Hepatitis virus (HV) types A,B,C,D,E
+- Infections: Caused most commonly due to Hepatitis virus (HV) types A,B,C,D,E

 - Other infections: parasitic, bacterial, fungal, viral (like yellow fever)

-- Drugs and Toxins – due to certain medicines (DILI : Drug-Induced Liver Injury) and other toxic substances
+- Drugs and Toxins – It is caused by certain medicines (DILI: drug-induced liver injury) and other toxic substances.

 Duration: Usually lasts a few weeks (<6 months).